Current as of October 2018 | Download print version (in PDF)

-The VAT Act also exempts services to members performed by trade, professional, and labor associations, as well as educational, political, religious, welfare, and other philanthropic associations, provided that this shall not apply where any such services are rendered by way of business (VAT Act First Schedule, Part 2 Para.
+The VAT Act also exempts the supply of services rendered by educational, political, religious, welfare, and other philanthropic associations to their members, provided that this shall not apply where any such services are rendered by way of business (VAT Act First Schedule, Part 2 Para.
 11(a)).
 Certain foods are also VAT exempt (VAT Act First Schedule Part 1).

 NGOs are not automatically entitled to exemptions on import custom duties.
 To obtain such exemptions, an application must be made to the Cabinet Secretary for National Treasury through the NGO Board.

-(b) Certain goods are excluded from the custom duties exemptions, including some passenger motor vehicles of a seating capacity of less than 26 persons, building materials, audio and audio-visual electronic equipment, spare parts, office furniture, stationery, and other office equipment.
-Textiles, new and used clothing, footwear, and certain foods are also excluded from the customs duties exemption; however, a remission of the duty may be granted if the goods are donated or purchased for donation to registered homes for poor and needy persons.
-The remission is subject to Cabinet Secretary approval.
+A remission of duty may be granted for certain goods, if they are donated or purchased for donation to registered homes for poor and needy persons.
+The remission is subject to approval by the Cabinet Secretary.
 Remissions also may be granted when the goods are imported during periods of civil strife, national calamity, or disaster as declared by law or where intended for use in officially recognized refugee camps in Kenya (The Customs and Excise (Remission) (Charitable Organisations) Order 1999 as amended by Legal Notice 46 of 2004).